 I’ll say it once more – we can’t and won’t please everyone.

-Hell, constructive criticism is like being chastised if it isn’t completely masked with praise.
+Nowadays, constructive criticism is like being chastised or abused if it isn’t completely masked with praise.
+Even then, oftentimes kindness is received unkindly.

 Just the other day I witnessed someone posting a picture of their new haircut on social media, to which someone commented on how beautiful it looked.